The Portland Remodel ReviewAn editorial resource for Portland homeowners

 From spa-quality primary baths to compact powder rooms — the materials, waterproofing and details that make a Portland bathroom remodel last.

-A bathroom is the most technically demanding small room in a house.
-Plumbing, waterproofing, ventilation, tile, electrical, and stone all converge in a few square feet — and in Portland's wet climate, the details that prevent water damage matter as much as the ones you see.
+A bathroom is the most technically demanding small room in the house.
+Plumbing, waterproofing, ventilation, tile, electrical, and stone all converge in a few square feet, and in Portland's wet climate the details that prevent water damage matter as much as the ones you see.
 This guide covers what a high-end bathroom remodel in Portland involves and how to plan one well.

 Primary baths: the spa at home

-The most-requested high-end project is a primary bathroom that feels like a retreat: a generous walk-in or wet-room shower, a freestanding tub, double vanities with stone tops, heated floors against the Portland winter, and storage that actually fits how you use the space.
-Achieving that often means rethinking the layout rather than simply replacing fixtures in place.
+The most-requested high-end project is a primary bath built for comfort: a generous walk-in or wet-room shower, a freestanding tub, double vanities with stone tops, heated floors for the Portland winter, and storage that fits how you use the room.
+Getting there usually means rethinking the layout, not swapping fixtures in place.

 Waterproofing is the part you never see

-In the Pacific Northwest, the difference between a bathroom that lasts decades and one that fails in a few years is hidden behind the tile.
-Proper waterproof membranes, correctly sloped shower pans, sealed niches, and quality ventilation prevent the mold and rot that plague poorly built bathrooms here.
-This is the single best argument for craft-level execution over the lowest bid.
+What separates a bathroom that lasts decades from one that fails in a few years is hidden behind the tile.
+Waterproof membranes, correctly sloped shower pans, sealed niches, and real ventilation hold off the mold and rot that wreck cheaply built bathrooms here.
+This is the strongest argument for paying for careful work instead of taking the lowest bid.

 Materials and finishes

 Large-format porcelain, natural stone, and handmade tile all read as high-end; the craft is in the layout, the grout lines, and the transitions.
-Brushed and unlacquered brass, matte black, and warm metals are popular in Portland's design-forward homes.
+Brushed and unlacquered brass, matte black, and warm metals show up in a lot of Portland's design-forward homes.
 Custom vanities and integrated lighting finish the room.

 Older homes and small footprints

-Many Portland houses — the bungalows of Hawthorne, the older homes of Alameda and Irvington — have compact original baths.
-A thoughtful remodel can borrow a few inches from an adjacent closet, convert a tub-only bath into a walk-in wet room, or reconfigure plumbing to gain usable space without a costly addition.
+Many Portland houses, the bungalows of Hawthorne and the older homes of Alameda and Irvington, have compact original baths.
+A thoughtful remodel can borrow a few inches from an adjacent closet, turn a tub-only bath into a walk-in wet room, or reroute plumbing to gain usable space without a costly addition.

 Budget, timeline and permits

-High-end primary bath remodels in Portland generally run from $40,000 into six figures; powder rooms cost much less.
-Construction typically takes 5–9 weeks, with tile and waterproofing cure times driving the schedule.
-Projects that move plumbing or electrical require City of Portland permits, which a design-build contractor manages for you.
+High-end primary baths in Portland generally run from $40,000 into six figures, and a powder room costs much less.
+Construction usually takes 5–9 weeks, with tile and waterproofing cure times setting the pace.
+Any project that moves plumbing or electrical needs City of Portland permits, which a design-build contractor manages for you.
+For a full breakdown by bathroom type, see our bathroom remodel cost guide.

-Bathrooms are often remodeled alongside a kitchen or as part of a larger project — see our kitchen guide and whole-home renovation guide.
-When you're ready to scope the work, LUX Construction can help — reach them through our contact page.
+Bathrooms often get remodeled alongside a kitchen or inside a larger project.
+See our kitchen guide and whole-home renovation guide.
+When you're ready to scope the work, LUX Construction can help.
+Reach them through our contact page.

 Frequently asked questions